Our Board of Trustees is elected by the Annual Membership Meeting.

 Trustee

-Anne joined the Transparency International UK Board in October 2022.
+Liz joined the Transparency International UK Board as a Trustee in 2026.

 Independent Members Finance, Risk & Audit Committee